Quasi-compact group schemes, Hopf sheaves, and their representations: A finite dimensional representation theory for affine extensions

 \subsection{Homogeneous vector bundles over an abelian variety}

 \ In this section we recall some basic facts on the category of \emph{homogeneous vector bundles} over an abelian variety (see Definition \ref{defn:hmogvecbunbrion} below).
 The study of homogeneous vector bundles over an abelian variety was initiated by Atiyah in 1956 (see \cite{kn:atiyahsh}, \cite{kn:atiyahconn}, \cite{kn:atiyahvbec}).
 Later on, Miyanishi, Mukai and others generalized Atiyah's original results (for homogeneous vector bundles over elliptic curves over $\mathbb C$) to a more general setting --- for homogeneous vector bundles over an abelian variety $A$, over an arbitrary algebraically closed field $\Bbbk$ ---, giving a nice description of the corresponding category and its main properties (see for example \cite{kn:miy}, \cite{kn:Mu78} and \cite{kn:bprit}).
-Recently, Brion in \cite{kn:brionrepbund} has developed the definition and first properties of the category of homogeneous vector bundles over an arbitrary field $\Bbbk$.
+Recently, Brion in \cite{kn:brionrepbund} introduced the definition and first properties of the category of homogeneous vector bundles over an arbitrary field $\Bbbk$.
 In what follows we take Brion's definition as departure point in order to enlarge the category of homogeneous vector bundles by introducing new morphisms (see Definition \ref{defn:vbgraded} below).
+For this, we adapt the approach taken in \cite{kn:bprit} (where the authors dealt with homogeneous vector bundles over an algebraically closed field) to this more general context.

-\begin{defn} If $A$ is an abelian variety, then the \emph{category of vector bundles with base $A$}, denoted as $\VB(A)$, is defined as follows:
+\begin{defn} If $T$ is an scheme, then the \emph{category of vector bundles with base $T$}, denoted as $\VB_0(T)$, is defined as follows: